 Investments in non-real estate assets consist primarily of marketable securities.
-We opportunistically invest in marketable securities of other REITs.
-Historically, we have aimed to limit the size of our REIT securities portfolio to no more than approximately 10% of our undepreciated assets, which we define as total assets excluding accumulated depreciation.
-As we announced earlier this year, it is now our goal to gradually reduce the size of our REIT securities portfolio to no more than 5% of our undepreciated assets.
+We intend to limit the size of this portfolio to no more than approximately 5% of our undepreciated assets, which we define as total assets excluding accumulated depreciation.
+The value of the marketable securities was \$108.8 million as of September 30, 2020, representing 4.9% of our undepreciated assets.
 We continue to believe that our REIT securities portfolio provides us with diversification, income, a source of potential liquidity when needed and also serves as a proxy for real estate when more favorable risk adjusted returns are not available in the private real estate markets.
-Our decision to reduce this threshold mainly stems from the implementation of accounting rule ASU 2016-

-01, "Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities", which took effect at the beginning of this fiscal year.
+Our decision to reduce this threshold mainly stems from the implementation of accounting rule ASU 2016-01, "Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities", which took effect at the beginning of the prior fiscal year.
 This new rule requires that quarterly changes in the market value of our marketable securities flow through our Consolidated Statements of Income.
 The implementation of this accounting rule has resulted in increased volatility in our reported earnings and some of our key performance metrics.
-Going forward, to achieve our threshold investment goal, we will continually evaluate opportunities to optimize our REIT securities portfolio.
 We individually review and evaluate our marketable securities for impairment on a quarterly basis, or when events or circumstances occur.
 We consider, among other things, credit aspects of the issuer, amount of decline in fair value over cost and length of time in a continuous loss position.

 We classify our securities among three categories: held-to-maturity, trading, and available-for-sale.
-Our securities at September 30, 2019 and 2018 are all classified as available-for-sale and are carried at fair value based on quoted market prices.
+Our securities at September 30, 2020 and 2019 are all classified as available-for-sale and are carried at fair value based on quoted market prices.
 Gains or losses on the sale of securities are calculated based on the average cost method and are accounted for on a trade date basis.